AcidVenom/snuffbox-hydra/README.md

 # snuffbox-hydra
 The "Hydra" revision of Snuffbox.
 Constantly getting new ideas over time, thus creating a new Snuffbox version without finishing the older ones.

+# Cloning the repository
+This revision can simply be cloned through `git clone https://github.com/AcidVenom/snuffbox-hydra`.
+However, there seems to be a small issue regarding the submodules of
+EASTL.
+This causes an infinite recursion retrieving its corresponding "test" submodules. `--recurse-submodules` seems to completely break.

+I have added a simple shell script in the root of this repository, namely **update_submodules.sh**, which updates the submodules for you one-by-one, avoiding this issue.

 # Compilation

 CMake is basically required to set up this project.
 Everything has been tested with **CMake 3.10.1**.